stevavoliajvar/stop_cloudflare/PEOPLE.md

 ------

 ###### Twitter (aka "Birdsite")

+"Laughable, and I'll advise clients and other decent humans away from your services." by @[CalawayTandC](https://twitter.com/CalawayTandC/status/1161306459503771648)

+"Cloudflare is having issues #cloudflare is getting too many requests. #websiteproblem" by @[subhaghealth](https://twitter.com/subhaghealth)

+""The #uk #PirateParty feed is blocked by Cloudflare," a friend tells me.
+Surely they should know better. #Cloudflare needs to be avoided. " by @[schestowitz](https://twitter.com/schestowitz/status/1161447079530643456)

+"This is really annoying when Cloudflare blocks WordPress REST API PUT requests for #Gutenberg editor (WP0025B rule blocks).
+You can't save, update or publish your blog post. #block #wordpress #cloudflare #fix #WP0025B" by @[Eftakhairul](https://twitter.com/Eftakhairul/status/1041943169863221248)

+"cloudflare unable to access my sites from China unless using VPN.
+Have you been blocked by the GFW?" by @[FrasSmith](https://twitter.com/FrasSmith/status/57782717152100352)

+"I don't want this from #Cloudflare, it is risking being blocked by China.
+Not just the VPN, but all Cloudflare protected sites." by @[EvolvingViews](https://twitter.com/EvolvingViews/status/1112908186044915712)

+"Explain to me how this isn't a MITM attack & proves SSL is busted.
+CloudFlare promises SSL security" by @[TechHelp](https://twitter.com/TechHelp/status/512953699246014464)

+"Bitcointalk.org compromised again in a MiTM attack, CloudFlare used to generate fraudulent SSL..." by @[TechL0G](https://twitter.com/TechL0G/status/407638425433436160)

+"1.1.1.1 is not the solution - it is just a commercial MITM attack which any proper security design would have to mitigate." by @[Engbrg](https://twitter.com/Engbrg/status/980691434943606784)

+"I firmly believe Cloudflare in the most dangerous thing that happened to the internet this decade.
+Facebook abuses the data you voluntarily give them; but Cloudflare is a full on MITM attack." by @[peter_szilagyi](https://twitter.com/peter_szilagyi/status/1013786813717196802)

+"CloudFlare blocked access to sngpl.ma from Williams (open public wifi) because of suspicious activity.
+Good thing I have a VPN." by @[dj3vande](https://twitter.com/dj3vande/status/10389334490349568)

+"Can't Access Your Favorite Site?
+Cloudflare Has Been Experiencing Major Outages Almost Everywhere" by @[K4Kats](https://twitter.com/K4Kats/status/1146065947611951105)

+"Seems Cloudflare is having ssl issues in the Boston area.
+If you can’t access my sites please just drive outside of Boston and that should fix it" by @[wesbos](https://twitter.com/wesbos/status/939288672188403712)

+"cloudflare just fucking died, can't access discord or a lotta sites bruh" by @[LucasIsYoshi](https://twitter.com/LucasIsYoshi/status/1146053001758552064)

+"Yeah, just noticed it’s a cloudflare issue and not discord, as my own sites running on cloudflare aren’t loading - 502 bad gateway." by @[KieranCairns](https://twitter.com/KieranCairns/status/1146053190862946305)

+"god fucking damnit, another cloudflare shitshow. the first one was last week and verizon's fault, but this is still infuriating.
+I can't access most of the websites I usually visit" by @[elli_psis](https://twitter.com/elli_psis/status/1146055591091200000)

+"Is CloudFlare down?
+I can’t even visit it’s website :( Sadly, my server relies on CloudFlare’s services." by @[rickyipcw](https://twitter.com/rickyipcw/status/401360781712687104)

+"I can't visit CloudFlare "protected" sites with cookies disabled (is my default browser configuration).
+There aren't less intrusive methods to "protect" sites?" by @[lito_ordes](https://twitter.com/lito_ordes/status/1143822332894560256)

+"I can't visit www.army.mil and Archive Today with Cloudflare DNS It returns zero results when DNS querying for Archive Today or any domains under *.mil Google DNS works though for some reason" by @[wongmjane](https://twitter.com/wongmjane/status/1102446734993551360)

+"But the site works fine through Google DNS" by @[wongmjane](https://twitter.com/wongmjane/status/1102448803150389248)

+"Let's harass Tor users, MITM all our customers, and call ourselves a "security" company." by @[taoeffect](https://twitter.com/taoeffect/status/716135815366086656)

+"The number one MITM just got bigger: "CloudFlare is used by 73.9% of all the websites whose reverse proxy service we know.
+This is 6.8% of all websites."" by @[modrobert](https://twitter.com/modrobert/status/997007129641996289)

+"too bad there's a cloudflare mitm that targets tor users with captchas" by @[femmetasm](https://twitter.com/femmetasm/status/816708201869623296)

+"I bet Cloudlfare (Cloudbleed) triggers most of those captchas.
+If you really want to know how much the web depends on this MITM service, try using Tor for a while.
+BTW: Are the webmasters using Cloudflare fully aware what they are doing to their visitors?" by @[modrobert](https://twitter.com/modrobert/status/940146857564655616)

 "I registered an account last night and was sent an activation but the activate link (or any request to account.tfl.gov.uk ) produces a Cloudflare error "This website is using a security service to protect itself from online attacks.
 Ray ID"" by @[TouchingVirus](https://twitter.com/TouchingVirus/status/1160123539678257152)